davenamin/nullmoon_blog/content/posts/bublepi/index.md

 ```

 I ran `rc-update add librespot default` to enable running the service
-at boot, and `lbu_commit -d` to make sure the initscript and changes
+at boot, then `lbu include /etc/init.d/librespot` and `lbu_commit -d`
-would persist.
+to make sure the initscript and changes would persist.

 That's it!
 Lots of hours but I have a slightly stronger grasp of
 cross-compiling and how to make better use of the Raspberry Pi Zero W